PAYONE-GmbH/shopware-5/README.md

 You should have your PAYONE API credentials.
 If you don't have credentials, contact us: sales@payone.com.

 ### Install
-From PAYONE's official docs site, you can install the plugin in two ways:
+You can install the PAYONE plugin using two methods:
-- directly in Shopware
+- Directly within Shopware
-- directly downloading from GitHub
+- By downloading it directly from GitHub

 ## Features
 - Extensive range of features, easy to understand, and supported by comprehensive documentation.